Why scissor switches?

 And why you don't see many scissor switch based ergonomic keyboards today

-When we started this project (rationale here), we wanted to use mechanical switches.
-They’re often considered the premium option because of their reliability and feel.
+When I started this project (rationale here), I first considered using mechanical switches.
+They’re often the premium option because of their reliability and feel.
 However, mechanical switches have a few problems:

 They’re loud – Some people like that, but to me it’s more of a nuisance.
 They bother people nearby and on Zoom calls.